Family Law | Separation Agreements Ireland

-If the the time frame for a Divorce is not met, formally Separating in the first option and there are various methods of formalising a Separation in a legal context.
+If the time frame for a Divorce is not met, formally Separating is the first option and there are various methods of formalising Separation Agreements in Ireland in a legal context.

 Is there another way to separate without going to Court?

 One option is to resolve matters by means of a negotiated memorandum of understanding agreed between you with the assistance of a mediator, which would lead to the resolution of all matters pertaining to issues such as property, maintenance, and succession rights which is then used to apply for a Court Order on a consent basis.

 You can attend mediation with your spouse and a qualified mediator and you can continue to do so while seeking legal advice in between these sessions.
 The mediator will meet with you both for a number of meetings and discuss proposals towards a resolution of matters.
 You should not sign the memorandum of understanding or any document without first obtaining legal advice.
 This Agreement is then not binding until it is drawn up legally into an Agreement and signed by you both.